 ALLOY WHEEL REFURBISHMENT

 If your alloy wheels are looking a bit worse for wear and need some attention, or just fancy a colour change?
 Get them booked in for a full refurbishment, includes any curbing repair, corrosion taken care of and then finished off with a professional, durable finish!
+Opt for our standard colour range or our custom finish range of candy colours, flourescent colours or any wet spray finish can be achieved.

 PRICING